notexactlyawe/multus-cni/doc/quickstart.md

 $ kubectl get pods --all-namespaces | grep -i multus
 ```

-You may further validate that it has ran by looking at the `/etc/cni/net.d/` directory and ensure that the alphabetically first
+You may further validate that it has ran by looking at the `/etc/cni/net.d/` directory and ensure that the alphabetically first entry is a file containing the name `multus.conf` (e.g. `00-multus.conf`).

 ## Creating additional interfaces